 Students admitted to Columbus State University will be assigned to either University College (undeclared, high school joint enrollment, and learning support) or a CSU department.
-The advisor must approve specific courses required to complete the degree of the student's choice.
+The student will confer with the advisor each term to discuss the specific courses required to complete the degree of the student's choice.
 The student maintains communication with the advisor throughout the academic career.

 Students may register by logging onto the CSU website, www.colstate.edu, entering the CougarNet portal, and then accessing the Enrollment Services Tab.
-Please refer to the CSU Web for specific dates and information regarding early registration, late registration and schedule change.
-Students registered for eCore courses should review the following link which provides eCore specific information regarding academic calendars and course expectations. http://www.alt.usg.edu/ecore/
+Please refer to the CSU Web for specific dates and information regarding early registration, late registration, and schedule change.